 This guide is the perfect resource for people looking to learn more about long-term disability lawyers in Ontario.

-Each year, people contact Resolute Legal with the same questions about disability lawyers:
+Each year, people contact Resolute Legal with the same questions about Ontario disability lawyers:

 What makes someone a “disability” lawyer?
 Should I hire a disability lawyer or represent myself?
 What are the pros and cons of hiring lawyers? paralegals? or advocates?
 How much does a disability lawyer cost?
-What are the problems with disability lawyers?
-Who is the best disability lawyer in Ontario?
-What are the top disability law firms in Ontario?
+What are the problems with Ontario disability lawyers?
+Who are the best disability lawyers in Ontario?
+What are the top disability law firms?

 These are all great questions and I understand why you’re looking for answers.
 Hiring a disability lawyer is an important decision that comes with big financial consequences.

 To be absolutely transparent: Resolute Legal is a national disability claim law firm.
 We get the majority of our income from legal fees charged to people we represent in disability claims and appeals.
-However, the truth of the matter is that hiring us or another disability lawyer or law firm may not be the best decision for you.
+However, the truth of the matter is that hiring us or other disability lawyers in Ontario may not be the best decision for you.
 You may be better served to represent yourself or to hire a paralegal or non-lawyer advocate.
 If there is one available in your area, a non-profit legal service provider might also be a better option than hiring a disability lawyer.

 This Guide explains the pros and cons of hiring a disability lawyer as compared to some of your other options.
 It explains what’s involved with hiring a lawyer.
 We also include a partial list of disability lawyers and non-profit legal services in Ontario.
 At the very end, we have supplied our seven-step process that you can follow to choose a lawyer who will be right for you.